Jazz for the Carriage Trade

-Jazz for the Carriage Trade is a 1956 album recorded by George Wallington's quintet with Donald Byrd on trumpet and Phil Woods on alto saxophone and released by Prestige Records the same year.
+Jazz for the Carriage Trade (Note: The title refers to the colloquial term carrier trade", category of wealthy customers, those who can afford owning a carriage) is a 1956 album recorded by George Wallington's quintet with Donald Byrd on trumpet and Phil Woods on alto saxophone and released by Prestige Records the same year.
 The pianist and the front line were joined by Teddy Kotick on bass and Art Taylor on drums to make up the rhythm section.

 Reception

 Jazz critic Scott Yanow noted, "The music falls between bebop and hard bop with Woods sounding quite strong while Byrd comes across as a promising (but not yet mature) youngster.
 A fine example of this somewhat forgotten but talented group, easily recommended to bop collectors."
 Richard Cook of The Penguin Guide to Jazz gave the album 3 of 4 stars, describing it as more straight-ahead than Wallington's album The New York Scene.